LaurieBvrx/large-scale-complex-JSSP-benchmark/README.md

 # JSSP Instance in Taillard Form

-This repository contains a Job Shop Scheduling Problem (JSSP) instance described in Taillard format.
-The format includes the number of jobs and machines, followed by a detailed representation of the operations for each job, including recirculation.
+This repository contains Job Shop Scheduling Problem (JSSP) instances described in Taillard format.
+The format includes the number of jobs and machines, followed by a detailed representation of the operations for each job.
 These instances are created from anonymised real-world data.

 ## Format Details